luthemes/individuality/readme.txt

 3.0 - Once theme is installed, click on Activate to begin using this theme.

 == Changelog ==
+Version: 1.2.2
+- change the wp-block style from 50em to 800px, this should fix the alignment issues

 Version: 1.2.1
 - Made entry-taxonomies to smaller text
 - add custom blocks styles to images, embed